 - How might you recognize a client with mentor damage?

 - How might you avoid causing mentor damage yourself?

 - How might you resolve a fixation

 (or obsession or compulsion)?

-- How might you coach an adult who wants to leave a cult-like organization?
+- How might you help an adult who wants to leave a cult-like organization?

-- How might you coach a woman who says that she feels guilty about ending
+- How might you coach people who say that they feel guilty about ending

 - How might you coach a man who says that he feels anxious when he